Azealia Banks Claims Cardi B Has A Ghostwriter & Performs Sexual Favors For Raps

 While the rap world congratulated Cardi B on her No. 1 spot on the charts for ‘Bodak Yellow’, Azealia Banks sparked a feud with her!
 She just went on a rant claiming Cardi’s music isn’t her own and that she’s only a sex ‘toy’ for men!

-Then, Banks continued to accused Cardi of lending sexual favors to men in exchange for her raps. — “Girl everybody in the hood already said that you fucked for raps.
+Then, Banks accuses Cardi of lending sexual favors to men in exchange for her raps. — “Girl everybody in the hood already said that you fucked for raps.
 You are the poor man’s Nicki Minaj at this point.”

-Next, Banks throws some empty compliments Cardi’s way before accusing her of once again, lending sexual favors for music and predicting that she will be a one hit wonder. — “Cardi, congrats on your No. 1, you know?
+Next, Banks threw some empty compliments Cardi’s way, she accused her of once again, lending sexual favors for music.
+Banks also predicted that Cardi will be a one hit wonder. — “Cardi, congrats on your No. 1, you know?
 Just like you said, like a bum bitch from the Bronx like you, it’s great that you made it, you know?
 I’m sure it inspires a lot of other bum bitches, but, like, you know … You suck d–k for raps, you know you f–k for raps… You’re a f–k toy, like smut that n–gas want to stick their d–k in and you’re gonna have your moment for now, and then you’re going to be gone.”

 Cardi has yet to respond to Banks’ most recent remarks.
 Listen to the full rant below.